palant/palant.info/content/articles/problematic-monetization-in-security-products-avira-edition/index.md

 **Update** (2019-12-12): As of now, Avira Browser Safety extension is no longer listed on Mozilla Add-ons.
 I did not receive any reply from Mozilla yet other than "we are looking into this."

 I did not report any of this to Google, none of these issues have been considered a concern in the past.
 In particular, Google allows execution of remote code as long as there is no proof for it being used for malicious purposes.
 But I hope that Avira will improve their Chrome extension as well nevertheless.

+## Avira's clarifications

+**Update** (2019-12-19): Avira reached out to me with some clarifications about this functionality and the intent behind it.
+Here is my summary of the communication:

+* The "Browser Safety" extension is in the process of being renamed into "Safe Shopping."
+This is only complete for Chrome so far but the plan is to rename the variants for other browsers as well.
+Incomplete add-on store descriptions and privacy policy are partly a side-effect of this transitional state.
+* The data received by Avira servers might only be stored temporarily for debugging purposes, no longer than 14 days for the shopping functionality and no longer than 7 days for the security component.
+* Avira does not attempt to reconstruct browsing histories, create user profiles or deduce any kind of behavior patterns.
+The user identifier is only used for basic statistics, and the data is never shared with any third parties.
+* The potential value of the data is intentionally being restricted by aggressive caching and whitelisting of a number of popular services.
+* None of the extension data is transmitted to coupon providers.
+* Running remote JavaScript code was indeed meant to provide more flexibility to Avira, this functionality will be removed however.
+* Considering query parameters is important when making decisions to block malicious content.
+These allow in particular identifying ad campaigns, malicious redirects and specific resources on websites like Google Drive.
+Similar services like Google Safe Browsing and Microsoft SmartScreen also transmit query parameters.